calmandniceperson/POS_HTBLA/README.md

 POS_HTBLA
 =========

 My repository for all our projects in the subject 'programming and software engineering'.
+Sadly we only use C# and later Java in school, but I'm gonna try to use as many languages as possible.
 I want to improve my coding skills not only by paying attention to my teachers in the lessons, but also by listening to feedback.
 I want to welcome each and every one of you to read through my code (even though it's not a lot and it's often very 'dirty' code) and help me learning by providing meaningful feedback.
 So all kinds of constructive feedback are very appreciated.